Erow4/quant-prep/README.md

 3. **[Jane Street's Probability and Markets Guide](https://www.janestreet.com/probability-markets/)** - skimmed the first part + some practice questions, mostly read for market making
 4. **[Flash Crash: A Trading Savant, a Global Manhunt, and the Most Mysterious Market Crash in History](https://www.amazon.com/Flash-Crash-Trading-Manhunt-Mysterious/dp/0385543654))** - *About the flash crash of 2010, honestly started for pleasure-reading -- really interesting so far --  In Progress*
 5. **Akuna Options 101 Course** - *Part 1 Complete -- In Progress*
-6.
+2. **Xinfeng Zhou** - Quant Finance Interviews, aka the green book!
+This book is awesome.
+The brainteasers reminded me of the proofs I did in *CS20: Discrete Mathmatics for CS* and *Stat110* helped me prep for the probability section. *Stat131: Time Series and Prediction* covered time series modeling for financial data like Martingale Differences. *CS50* helped me get an early (but general and less in-depth) grasp of the algorithms part.
+Overall, invaluable resource.

 Books from the OG page -- things I want to run through but haven't yet:
 1. **Heard on the street** - looked like Cracking the Coding Interview but for quant
-2. **Xinfeng Zhou** - Quant Finance Interviews, aka the little green book.
-Amazing book.
-Especially the brainteasers and Probability section.
-Must do

 3. **50 problems in Probability**
 4. **Mark Joshi**
 6. **[Quantitative Primer](https://github.com/dwcoder/QuantitativePrimer/tree/master)** - Looks like a very good resource, but it wasn't doing the rounds when I interviewed, so I got to know about this recently.